Updated on: October 1, 2024

 The key features of Total Password include:

 I particularly like Security Report — a powerful auditing tool that helps identify weak, old, duplicate, or leaked passwords using the Have I Been Pwned database.
-It identified several leaked passwords I didn’t know about, which I then quickly secured.
+It identified a leaked password I didn’t know about, which I quickly secured.

-However, In comparison to competitors like 1Password, Total Password is lacking in some areas — it doesn’t offer password sharing, and data import from other password managers is pretty clunky.
-That said, I do like Total Password’s Secure Me feature that allows remote logout from all devices.
-It’s helpful if you forget to log out of your accounts on a shared computer, but it can also stop unauthorized access if your device is lost or stolen.
+However, in comparison to competitors like 1Password, Total Password is lacking in some areas — it doesn’t offer password sharing, lacks Windows Hello integration, and importing data from other password managers is pretty clunky.
+That said, I do like Total Password’s Secure Me feature.
+It allows you to remotely log out of specific accounts on all of your devices, which is great if you use a shared computer and even more useful if your device is stolen.

 Total Password’s interface is designed to be intuitive and user-friendly.
 I didn’t once struggle to navigate it, and I don’t think beginner users will either.
-However, it could enhance its utility by including a web-based dashboard, as seen with most of its competitors — which would be a great addition for PC users who need quick access without downloading an extension.
+However, I wish it included a web-based dashboard, as seen with most of its competitors — which would be a great addition for PC users who need quick access without downloading an extension.7.
+Total Password — Excellent Security for Windows Users

 Total Password offers an individual plan for $1.99 / month.
 This plan covers a comprehensive suite of features, including multi-device synchronization, password history, security auditing, and data breach monitoring.
 For those seeking more, Total Password is also available as part of TotalAV’s extensive Total Security plan for $49.00 / year.
 In my opinion, the latter is a more appealing option, providing access to TotalAV’s top-tier anti-malware scanner, an unlimited-data VPN, and much more.
 Whichever plan you choose, all come with a 30-day money-back guarantee, allowing you to test out Total Password’s capabilities without risk.